Welcome to today's edition of the Rush 24-7 podcast.

 It halved on our watch.

-There was a massacre at a Baghdad Cathedral in October.
+There was a massacre at a Baghdad cathedral in October.

-Um more than fifty people were killed.
+More than 50 people were killed.

 These are real people, Katie.

-Stop doing the cougar dance for 15 seconds and say this is one of the great unreported stories of the year.
+But it's easy for you to put your serious thinker spectacles on the end of your nose, stop doing the cougar dance for 15 seconds and say this is one of the great unreported stories of the year.

 Let's go to Scott in Los Angeles.